idleberg/sublime-drunken-php/README.md

 ## Aliases

-You can tell apart *Drunken PHP* from proper syntax from the %-prefix in the command completion window.
+You can tell apart *Drunken PHP* from proper syntax from the `%`-prefix displayed in the command completion window.

 ### Prince Versions